 NTA film has a characteristic decreasing response to neutron radiation at energies below about 500 to 800 keV, depending on the extent of photon fogging and the overall process to develop and read the tracks (ORAUT 2014c).
-However, at this time, the neutron dosimeter readings should be used without correction for this effect (see also section 6.5.2.4).
+However, at this time, the neutron dosimeter readings should be used without correction for this effect (also see Section 6.5.2.4).